stderr-enst/jobefficiency/episodes/03_schedulertools.md

 310002.exte+     extern             project_a          4  COMPLETED      0:0
 ```

+In the output every job is shown three times here.
+This is because `sacct`
+lists one line for the primary job entry, followed by a line for every job
+step.
+A job step corresponds to an `mpirun` or `srun` command.
+The `extern`
+line corresponds to all work that is done outside of SLURM's control,
+for example an `ssh` command that runs something somewhere else.

 Note that by default `sacct` only lists the jobs that have been run today.
 You
 can use the `--starttime` option to list all jobs that have been run since
 the given start date.
 For example, try running